Mahesh-MSFT/JavaToSQLWithAzureADAccessToken/README.md

    `CREATE USER [your-app-name-as-registered-in-AD] FROM EXTERNAL PROVIDER`
 4. Give newly added user necessary permissions (I gave just `SELECT`) on the database
 5. In Java application, define system environment variables for Database Server Name and Database Name.
 This is not to store those values in code.
-You cam explore other option such as MSI as explained in this [repo](https://github.com/Mahesh-MSFT/JavaSQLWithAKVandMSI)
+You can explore other option such as MSI as explained in this [repo](https://github.com/Mahesh-MSFT/JavaSQLWithAKVandMSI)